Mahendra19-P/Mahendra/README.md

 I am a first-year Computer Science and Engineering student passionate about technology, programming, and problem-solving.
 I love exploring **C programming**, learning new concepts, and improving myself as a developer every day.

-- 🧠 Learning: C, Python, Git & GitHub
+- 🧠 Learning: C, Python,HTML, Git & GitHub
 - 🎮 Hobbies: Playing **Badminton** & **Chess**
 - 💡 Belief: Strongly believe in myself and continuous learning
 - 🎯 Goals: